Frequently Asked Questions

 How does the Downtown Welcome Table work?
 When does it start and end?
 Do I need to make reservations?

-The Downtown Welcome Table serves lunch on Wednesdays and Sundays.
-No reservations are required.
+The Downtown Welcome Table serves lunch on Wednesdays and breakfast on Sundays.

 How do I volunteer?